 There are many reasons people decide to take up bike riding in their later years.
 Insanity isn’t necessarily one of them.
-I was drawn to the exercise.
-When you get to be my age, exercise isn’t just for fun, it’s for survival, and insurance that your body still works right when you need it years from now.
+Personally, I was drawn to the exercise.
+When you get to be my age, exercise isn’t just for fun, it’s for survival--and insurance that your body will still work right when you need it thirty years from now.

 The price of gas is also a motivator.
 Have you noticed more people bicycling these days?
-It was a big decision to buy a bike but a friend tipped the scales for me when she mentioned that she had been riding her bike twelve miles a day to work and back.
+It was a big decision to buy a bike but a friend tipped the scales for me.
+She mentioned that she had been riding her bike twelve miles a day to work and back.
 In two months she lost twenty pounds and saved sixty dollars in gas.
-I dragged my husband bike shopping the next day.
+I dragged my husband bike shopping the very next day.